dopex-io/elvarg/packages/ui/README.md

 # Dopex UI

-The UI package for Dopex built with react and tailwindcss
+The UI package for Dopex built with react, tailwindcss and headless ui.

 ## Usage

-Usage docs coming soon
+Usage docs coming soon.

 ## Development